 When: November 4 to 7, 2016.
 Just a short weekend trip to get some things done that I need to work on in Orlando, and go to Food and Wine Festival of course!

-Where: The Ramada Gateway… my first time staying offsite and I’m not looking forward to it.
+Where: … my first time staying offsite and I’m not looking forward to it.
 The value/moderate rooms at Disney were all booked, presumably due to the Wine and Dine race being that weekend.

 Who: Just me!
 Well sort of.
 I’m going down there solo, but I’m sure I’ll see some friends along the way once I’m there!